yrjarv/.dotfiles/README.md

 ### `ssh`

-My `.ssh/config` file probably isn't very useful for anyone else, except maybe a few people at IFI: It is very repetetive, but allows me to run `ssh guanin` instead of `ssh yrjarv@guanin.uio.no -J yrjarv@login.uio.no` when I want to acces the department's `guanin` server.
+My `.ssh/config` file probably isn't very useful for anyone else, except maybe a few people at ifi: It is very repetetive, but allows me to run `ssh guanin` instead of `ssh yrjarv@guanin.uio.no -J yrjarv@morgoth.uio.no` when I want to acces the department's `guanin` server.

+I have set the default jumphost for ifi servers to be `morgoth`, for two
+reasons:

+1. It is physically located in the department's basement, so it's about 100 meters away from me - compared to `gothmog`, which is in the city center.
+2. When I use `ssh` at home, I need to use 2fa to get into the jumphost.
+But:
+   UiO servers are configured to cache 2fa for a while.
+So if I concistently use the same jumphost server, I can utilize the 2fa caching fully.

 ### `tmux.conf`